Help Sheet for Copy Editing Articles

 In journal articles, authors regularly thank their colleagues for help in writing the article.
 Doing this is not proper for our encyclopedia articles.
 The authors should thank their colleagues privately.
 The copy editor should remove all the thank yous and acknowledgments.

-Avoid Latin abbreviations.
+Avoid most Latin abbreviations.
 Here are the replacements:

 cf. | compare